The Surfer's Guide to Maldives

 Everything You Need to Know About Surfing in Maldives

-The Maldives surfing scene started along the atoll's eastern shores, where rolling waves and quiet, beautiful beaches evolved into the popular wave riders' playgrounds we now today.
+The Maldives surfing scene started along the atoll's eastern shores, where rolling waves and quiet, beautiful beaches evolved into the popular wave riders' playgrounds.
 The origin of surfing in Maldives is down to the first wave-riding visitors who discovered the incredible waves in the 1970s, and more have flown in being drawn by Maldives' sun, sea and surf ever since.

 Maldives' surfer crowd comprises experienced riders and beginners who want a piece of the action.
 Pros can head to the outer reef breaks of the Northern Male Atolls, while newbies can opt for smaller waves in the lagoons.
 Maldives is a great place to pick up the sport, with board rentals and surf schools widely available.
 Surf shops are also abundant, so you can easily source your wax, rashguards and any other gear you might need.